zapstore/knox/README.md

-# Knox
+# knox

-Knox is a command-line Nostr bunker built with Deno.
+knox is a command-line Nostr bunker built with Deno.

 ```
 Usage: knox [options] [command]